 Sergio Gardea an accountant and tax return preparer with offices in Akron and Canton, Ohio prevailed in his federal jury trial in dramatic fashion with an unanimous NOT GUILTY verdict on all counts.
 Mr. Gardea had been charged with 30 counts of willfully filing false tax returns for clients.
 During the trial 9 counts were dismissed by the government and the jury found Mr. Gardea NOT GUILTY on all 21 counts remaining.

 Verdict: Not Guilty on 30 Counts - United States v.
-Sergio Gardea.
+Sergio Gardea

 Written by on in Criminal Tax Cases, When Winning is Your Only Option.